OlegBayrak/arp/README.md

-# arp
+# arp (Automobile repair shop CRM)
-This is a цуи project to develop simple and easy-to-use car repair CRM system.
+This is a project to develop a simple and easy-to-use car repair CRM system.